hcs42/heapkeeper-old/doc/index.rst

   that is similar to the standard email file format (:rfc:`2822`).
 * Downloading new emails via the IMAP SSL protocol.
 * Console interface with commands to modify the heap.
 This is actually a Python shell with functions.
-See the available commands :doc:`here <heapia>`.
+See the available commands :doc:`here <hkshell>`.
 * Generating HTML pages from the heap.
 There are two kinds of HTML page: index pages and post pages.
 Index pages show the structure of the threads.
 Post pages contain one post.